Regulations Governing the Use of Radio Frequencies

 Radio frequencies may only be used upon receipt of a frequency use certificate issued by the competent authority after approving the applications prescribed in Paragraphs 1 and 2.

-• Appendix 1 List of matters concerning applications for frequency assignments in accordance with Article 56, Paragraph 1 of the Telecommunications Management Act.pdf
+• Appendix 1 List of matters concerning applications for frequency assignments in accordance with Article 56, Paragraph 1 of the Telecommunications Management Act.pdf.pdf

 Article 9

-Where the documents that must be provided as prescribed in Paragraph 1 or the content thereof is deemed to be incomplete, the competent authority shall notify the Applicant to undertake corrective action within a prescribed period.
+Where the documents that must be provided or the content thereof is deemed to be incomplete, the competent authority shall notify the Applicant to undertake corrective action within a prescribed period.
 If the Applicant fails to do so or the provided information remains incomplete, the application shall be rejected.

 Article 10

-The competent authority shall examine the following matters when reviewing the application of or amendments to frequency assignments as described in the precedent Article:
+The competent authority shall examine the following matters when reviewing the application of or amendments to frequency assignments as described in Article 8:

-1. Compliance with the provisions of Table of Radio Frequency Allocations;
+1. Compliance with the provisions of the Frequency Allocation Table;

 3. Compliance with provisions related to “International Telecommunications Convention” or “International Radio Regulations”;